 Universal life insurance

 Members can apply to receive a $100 prepaid VISA® card to purchase supplies for a hands-on service project in their community, plus an in-depth project guide, T-shirts and more to help them organize a successful event.
-Modern Woodmen will give away up to 500 Do-Good Grants per year on a first-come, first-served basis.
+Modern Woodmen will give away up to 500 grants per year on a first-come, first-served basis.